sasquatchchicken/bug-bounty-xss-injector/README.md

 <meta charset="UTF-8"/>
 ```

 ## This tool is intended only for ethical hacking and responsible bug bounty research.
-Do not use this tool on systems you do not own or have explicit permission to test.
-Ensure all testing is compliant with the web application’s security policy.
+Do not use this tool on systems you do not own or have permission to test.